 There’s no reason for us to continue being something any longer than it takes us to recognize that it’s not what we want anymore.
 We’re creative beings, and we can change our lives to what we want them to be.
 Here’s what it will take though.
 We’ll need to be single-minded.
 Nothing else can be more important, and nothing can stand in the way.

 That’s the new attitude required, in order to act in a different way when we’re facing everyday situations that have been drawing a habitual response from us.
 That’s the level of expectancy it takes to separate from the old and discover something new, about ourselves and about life.

 Coming up quickly in the journey is the threshold, just before we enter a mysterious new world.
 There has to be a shift in attitude here.

 Unless we change our thinking, nothing will change.

-In daily life, the threshold requires us to make decisions about whether to go forward – or whether to stay resigned to a job that stinks, or whether to give up on an unmanageable teenager, or whether to divorce an impossible partner.
+The threshold asks us to make decisions about whether to go forward – or whether to stay resigned to a job that stinks, or whether to give up on an unmanageable teenager, or whether to divorce an impossible partner.

-And the biggest decision – the one that will determine everything else in our lives, including our health, relationships, career and finances – is whether to be oppressed by life.
-Or instead, decide to live joyously and fearlessly, even in the face of life’s everyday challenges.
+And the biggest decision – the one that will determine everything else in our lives, including finances, health, career, and relationships – is whether to be oppressed by life.
+Or instead, to decide to live joyously and fearlessly, even in the face of life’s everyday challenges.